dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/passing-data-between-assets.md

 :::

 The `people()` and `birds()` assets both write their dataframes to DuckDB for persistent storage.
-The `combined_data()` asset requests data from both assets by adding them as parameters to the function, and the IO Manager handles the reading them from DuckDB and making them available to the `combined_data` function as dataframes.
-Note that when you use IO Managers you do not need to manually add the asset's dependencies through the `deps` argument.
+The `combined_data()` asset requests data from both assets by adding them as parameters to the function, and the I/O manager handles the reading them from DuckDB and making them available to the `combined_data` function as dataframes. **Note**: When you use I/O managers you don't need to manually add the asset's dependencies through the `deps` argument.

 The benefits of this approach are:

-- The reading and writing of data is handled by the IO Manager, reducing boilerplate code
+- The reading and writing of data is handled by the I/O manager, reducing boilerplate code
-- It's easy to swap out different IO Managers based on environments without changing the underlying asset computation
+- It's easy to swap out different I/O managers based on environments without changing the underlying asset computation

 The downsides of this approach are:

-- The IO Manager approach is less flexible should you need to customize how data is read or written to storage
+- The I/O manager approach is less flexible should you need to customize how data is read or written to storage
-- Some decisions may be made by the IO Manager for you, such as naming conventions that can be hard to override.
+- Some decisions may be made by the I/O manager for you, such as naming conventions that can be hard to override.

-## Avoid Passing Data Between Assets by Combining Assets
+## Avoid passing data between assets by combining assets

 In some cases, you may find that you can avoid passing data between assets by carefully considering how you have modeled your pipeline: